libero/publisher/doc/adr/0001-use-micro-frontends.md

 - A proxy (e.g. Nginx, Varnish) is required to route between the frontends.
 - Authentication knowledge will need to be shared between the frontends.
 - Each frontend will have its own assets.
-- Each frontend requires configuration to know how to generate links to other frontends.
+- Each frontend can be configured to know how to generate links to other frontends.